aws-amplify/amplify-flutter/packages/aft/README.md

 $ aft --help
 ```

+> Note: If you encounter a dependency error for libgit2dart, run `git submodule update --init`.

 Make sure the Dart pub cache is in your PATH to run `aft` as a global executable after activating.
 See [here](https://dart.dev/tools/pub/cmd/pub-global#running-a-script-from-your-path) for more information.

 ### Writing Scripts

 `aft` supports running named scripts using the `aft run` command.
 Scripts are defined in the `scripts` section of the `aft.yaml` and consist of two parts:

 - `from`: defines where the script will run
 - `run`: defines the script which will run

 #### Package Selectors

 The `from` option specifies a package selector which is a way to describe which packages (or more specifically, package paths) a script will run from.

 Selectors can be:

 - A built-in selector:
   - `all`: All packages in the repo
   - `example`: Example apps